Litmus fixtures #

 verify — function #

 Callable: verify(name, value, limit=None, characteristic=None).
-Records the measurement row (value, units, limits, traceability), resolves a limit from the active chain (sidecar / inline marker / product spec), stamps measurement_outcome, and raises AssertionError when the value is out of range.
+Records the measurement row (value, units, limits, traceability), resolves a limit from the active chain (sidecar / inline marker / part spec), stamps measurement_outcome, and raises AssertionError when the value is out of range.

 limit= accepts either a Limit model or a dict literal — verify coerces dicts via Limit.model_validate(...).